ESTIMATED READ TIME: 10 MIN.

 f.
 Normal Map: It is similar to the bump map but creates a better effect as it affects the surface normals of pixel fragments by using the values of an RGB image stored in a URL.

-The majority of these parameters accept URL links which contain the image map with the desired effect.
+The majority of these parameters accept URL links that contain the image map with the desired effect.
 However...

 Where Can I Find Good Images For My Materials?